JohnRyk/Ada-Execute-PIC/README.md

 ## 2025/04/26 Update:

-1. Fix the memory issue, now the allocated memory will be auto release
+1. Fix the payload resident in memory issue, now the allocated memory will be auto release
 2. Add support for shellcode blind execution (with the new "--nopipe" option)